-A more competitive environment due to the implementation of Retail Competition and Open Access (RCOA), as set forth by EPIRA, could also result in the emergence of new competitors.
+A more competitive environment due to the implementation of Retail Competition and Open Access (RCOA), as set forth by EPIRA, has resulted in the emergence of new competitors.
 There will be some competitors that may have a competitive advantage over the Company due to greater financial resources, more extensive operational experience, and thus be more successful than the Company in acquiring existing power generation facilities or obtaining financing for the construction of new power generation facilities.
 However, the Company currently has very attractive liquidity and healthy credit ratios which put it in a unique position to pursue its own growth strategies.
 With an unleveraged balance sheet, a calibrated growth strategy necessary to meet competition can be pursued.

 Also, the Company's existing power generation facilities that operate on diesel fuel have a higher cost of electricity production that may render them uncompetitive to the coal, geothermal and natural gas facilities of its competitors.
 To decrease costs and increase competitiveness, the Company and its power generating units constantly monitor the trends in the global oil market.
 PHINMA Energy increases fuel inventory when prices are forecasted to increase to mitigate and manage cost.
-The Company is also developing additional power generation projects that can produce electricity at more competitive rates, particularly the 12 MW Phase 2 geothermal power plant of MGI, which is expected to start commercial operations in the first quarter of 2018.
+The Company is also developing additional power generation projects that can produce electricity at more competitive rates.